mui/material-ui/docs/src/pages/guides/migration-v3/migration-v3.md

 ## Updating Your Dependencies

-The very first thing you will need to do is update your dependencies
+The very first thing you will need to do is update your dependencies.

 ### Update Material-UI version